 There are three Options to apply for Certified Journalism Educator.

-Option A is for JEA members with 18+ hours of journalism credits, which include specific courses in law/ethics, writing/reporting and journalism teaching/advising methods.
+Option A is for JEA members who went to college to study how to teach high school journalism with 18+ hours of journalism credits (secondary journalism eduction major or minor), including three specific required courses in journalism law/ethics, news writing/reporting and journalism education teaching methods classes.

 Option B is for JEA members without all the credentials for Option A but who have taught/advised journalism for a minimum of three years.
 They will take the CJE exam.